stacks-network/stacks-core/docs/signer-flows.md

 The stacks-node answers the `/v3/block_proposal` submission.
 On OK, the signer re-checks its own DB state and only then advertises willingness to sign by broadcasting a **pre-commit**.
 A signature is _not_ produced here.
-Every rejection produced on this page records its `reject_reason`, so a `ConnectivityIssues` from a failed lookup can be reconsidered when the block is re-proposed (section 3), while a `SortitionViewMismatch` stays sticky.
+Every rejection records its `reject_reason`, which decides whether a re-proposal is reconsidered (section 3).

 ```mermaid
 flowchart TB